Thompson Sampling Algorithms for Cascading Bandits: Lower bound on regret of the standard setting

 To proceed, we now turn to lower bounding the expectation of the number of times that suboptimal items appear in the chosen arms during the entire horizon.
-We apply Pinsker's inequality in this step. \begin{restatable}{lemma}{claimlbregrettoKL} For any instance $\ell$, where $1\le \ell \le L$,
+We apply Pinsker's inequality in this step. \begin{restatable}{lemma}{cascadeTSclaimlbregrettoKL} For any non-anticipatory policy $\pi$, it holds that

 \end{restatable}